When a Student Stops Raising Their Hand

 - Digital platforms like Quizlet-hosted mental health modules

 Many schools now offer quick referral forms or apps that streamline this process.
-But even without fancy tools, a simple phone call or email to counseling services can make all the difference Most people skip this — try not to..
+But even without fancy tools, a simple phone call or email to counseling services can make all the difference Nothing fancy..

 Following Up

 Support doesn’t end after one conversation.
-Check in again in a week or two.
+In practice, check in again in a week or two.
 Ask how they’re doing.
 Offer continued presence.

 Because recovery isn’t linear—and neither is healing.